 The crimes mentioned above are litigated before criminal courts in Turkey, which are also responsible for acting as the finder of facts, along with the prosecution office.
 In an investigation process, the accused are entitled to access information possessed by the enforcement agencies unless the judge decides not to allow access to information, upon the request of the prosecutor.

-3.7 Procedure for Issuing Complaints/Indictments in Civil Cases than decide on the matter themselves, the court decision can be obtained in a shorter period in follow-on actions.
+3.7 Procedure for Issuing Complaints/ Indictments in Civil Cases

 Under Article 57 of the Competition Law, persons and companies harmed by anti-competitive conduct have a right to claim treble damages plus litigation costs and attorney fees.